Xadeck/flags/README.md

 copyable and non default constructible types are usable.

-The `Flag` class accepts an optional third template parameter, which is also a string and defaults to the value of the first parameter.
+The `Flag` class accepts an optional third template parameter, which is also a string, must also not be empty, start with a `-` and not be the exact string `--`.
 This can be used to specify an *alias* for the flag.
 The typical usage is to define a short version of the flag:

 ```c++
 struct Flags : xdk::Flags<Flags> {